 11. The Wolf Den (Wolf Den Trilogy)

-When we think about that story, we think about a wolf finding these boys exposed somewhere by a river.
+When we think about that story, we think about a wolf finding these boys exposed by a river.
 But it could also mean that a prostitute raised them.
-Amara is a strong character who deals with many different women who come into the brothel and live with her.
-How Lady Harper wrote this is great because she’s worked hard to build a full world around Amara.
+Amara is a strong character who deals with many women who come into the brothel and live with her.
+How Lady Harper wrote this is great because she worked hard to build a full world around Amara.
 So whether you visit Pompeii or not, you’ll get a real sense of what the city would have been like as a living city.

 Each chapter is prefaced with a Roman epigram on life in Pompeii and life in the Roman city.
-If you are teaching city in the Roman world, I would say read this for yourself, but do not recommend it to a GCSE student.
+If you are teaching cities in the Roman world, read this for yourself, but do not recommend it to a GCSE student.
 There are bits in it that aren’t entirely appropriate.
 It’s different from many other books I’ve mentioned because they focus on Gods and heroes, whereas this is more historical fiction.
 But it’s about a woman’s fight for survival.
 I love historical fiction and Greek mythology retellings, and this combines all of that into one thick book.

 Author: Elodie Harper